 Tissue penetration depends on the impedance or the physical properties of the tissue that you are treating.
 Sound reelection occurs when the adjacent tissues have different impedance.
 The greater the impedance, the greater the reflection, and more heat is produced.
 The greatest heat is developed between bone and adjacent soft tissue interfaces.

 Muscle tightness, Carpal Tunnel Syndrome, extremity pain, tendonitis, ligament injuries, and joint tightness.

 Treatment ranges from daily to twice weekly during the early phases or care.
-Patient will continue to received Ultrasound Therapy at their regular maintenance appointment.
+Patients will continue to received Ultrasound Therapy at their regular maintenance appointment.